Andrés Manuel López Obrador: Presidential transition (July–December 2018)

-Presidency (December 2018–present)
+Presidency (2018–2024)

 Exercise of political power

-In his first year, López Obrador did not have to contend with any major new issues.
-His approval ratings were high, approximately the same as previous administrations at the same point in their terms.
+In his first year, López Obrador's approval ratings were high, approximately the same as previous administrations at the same point in their terms.
 Despite that, there has appeared to be little progress on issues on which he campaigned, which critics pointed out.
 The Economist criticized his first year as lacking in statecraft and abundant in theatrical gestures.
 In August 2019, Bloomberg News did an extended interview with López Obrador.
 The China Global Television Network did a short special assessment of López Obrador's first year in office.

 He argues his presidency is the "Fourth Transformation" in Mexican history, with the first three being the Mexican War of Independence (1810–1821), the War of the Reform (1857–1861), and the Mexican Revolution (1910–1920).
 He invokes imagery likening his presidency to the work of Jesus Christ, with concern for the less fortunate being a top priority under López Obrador.
 Direct communication with the electorate has become a key feature of his presidency.
-He holds daily briefings (mañaneras), broadcast on state media.
+He holds daily briefings (mañaneras) broadcast on state media.

-López Obrador has made citizen forums, consultations, and referendums a key part of his decision-making process.
-Such consultations have been held on major infrastructure projects such as the construction of a new airport, an oil refinery, an electric plant, and the Mayan Train.
+López Obrador stated that citizen forums, consultations, and referendums would be a key part of his decision-making process.
+Such consultations have been held on major infrastructure projects such as constructing a new airport, an oil refinery, an electric plant, and the Mayan Train.
 Other consultations have been held on various social issues, and more are planned for the future—including LGBTQ rights and amnesty for low-level drug offenders.
+In 2020, a judge in Campeche issued an injunction against the Mayan Train, citing its approval in a "simulated consultation".

-He also plans a popular vote of confidence when he reaches the middle of his term in 2022.
-The consultations held in 2018 and 2019 have enjoyed widespread support (70% or more), but they have been criticized for low turnout (2% or less) and other reasons.
+In 2022, he held a referendum on his presidency, winning with more than 90% of the votes but with a low turnout rate of around 18 percent, far below the 40 percent level needed for the poll to be legally binding.
+Other consultations held in 2018 and 2019 also enjoyed widespread support (70% or more), but were criticized for low turnout (2% or less) and other reasons.

-Morning Consult's Global Leader Approval Rating Tracker, which evaluates the approval rating of 13 world leaders on a weekly basis, positioned López Obrador as the second highest in terms of net approval rating as of February 10, 2022.
+Morning Consult's Global Leader Approval Rating Tracker, which evaluates the approval rating of 13 world leaders weekly, positioned López Obrador as the second-highest net approval rating as of February 10, 2022.

+During his presidency, López Obrador frequently preferred social media blogs and news sites at his briefings and often answered questions only from them.
+He has also frequently criticized environmentalists, non-governmental organizations, regulatory agencies and social media companies, the latter for alleged political bias.
+In 2024, a video on his official YouTube channel showing him revealing the phone number of a New York Times reporter who had investigated his associates' connections with drug traffickers was taken down by the site, prompting him to accuse the platform of censorship and being taken over by conservatives.